MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

      ![The new Visual Studio Installer experience in version 15.6](media/visual-studio-15dot6-installer.png "The new Visual Studio Installer experience in version 15.6")

-4. (Optional) If you want to, you can pause the update and resume it later.
+3. (Optional) If you want to, you can pause the update and resume it later.
 To pause the update, choose the **Pause** button.

      ![The Pause button in the Visual Studio Installer in version 15.6](media/visual-studio-15.6-pause.png "The Pause button in the Visual Studio Installer in version 15.6")

    Then, to resume the update, choose the **Resume** button.

      ![The Resume button in the Visual Studio Installer in version 15.6](media/visual-studio-15.6-resume-from-pause.png "The Resume button in the Visual Studio Installer in version 15.6")

    Your update continues.
-Then, when it's complete, Visual Studio restarts.
+Then, when it's complete, Visual Studio opens.

-   >![NOTE]
+   > [!NOTE]
-   >If you change your mind about what workloads you want while you are updating, click the **Modify** button.
-The Visual Studio Installer workloads dialog opens, where you can change what you want and then continue with the update process.
+   > Want to change a workload while you are updating?
+Click the **Modify** button.
+Next, select the workloads you want from the Visual Studio Installer dialog and then click the **Modify** button again.
+The update continues while the workload installs.

-### Update by using the IDE
+### Use the IDE

-1. From the menu bar, choose **Help** and then choose **Check for Updates**.
+1. From the menu bar in Visual Studio, choose **Help** > **Check for Updates**.

      ![The new Help menu in Visual Studio version 15.6](media/vs-help-menu-check-for-updates.png "The new Help menu in Visual Studio version 15.6")

 2. When the **Update** dialog box opens, choose **Update Now**.
 The update process proceeds as described in the previous section, and then Visual Studio opens.

 ## Update Visual Studio 2017 version 15.5 or earlier

-If you are using an earlier version release of Visual Studio 2017, here's how to update to the newest version.
+If you are using an earlier version of Visual Studio 2017, here's how to update to the newest version.

 ### Update by using the Notifications hub

-1. When there are updates, there's a notification flag in Visual Studio.
+1. When there are updates, there's a corresponding notification flag in Visual Studio.

   ![Update Visual Studio 2017 by using the Notification hub](media/notification-flag.png "The update Notification flag in Visual Studio")